platinummonkey/mogwai/docs/quickstart.rst

 Setup Connection
 ----------------

 You'll need to setup the connection to the graph database.
-You can optionaly pass in a list of hosts to connect to.
-Mogwai will randomly pick a host to connect to.
-Sorry, connection pooling isn't currently available, feel free to :ref:`contribute`.
+Mogwai handles connection pooling for you, but you should handle load balancing using dedicated equipment.

 .. code-block:: python